The Beginnings of Photo Colorization

 - crayons and pastels

 It is crucial to store photographs properly.
 This is especially true for hand colored photos and vintage prints.
 As the colors are only applied to the surface of a photograph they never actually become a complete part of the photographic print.
-Being a delicate surface as such there is always the risk of the image being scratched or blurred with any handling.
-Other factors such as humidity and high temperatures also play an important role in the preservation of a photograph.
-Not long ago, once a photo was damaged it was lost forever.
-Today digital photo restoration services and retouching professionals are able to restore these pictures from all sorts of damages including cracks, blurrings, and watermarks.
+Today digital photo restoration services are able to restore these pictures from all sorts of damages.

-This first color photograph, as opposed to a painted black and white photo, was created by James Clerk Maxwell in 1861.
-He ingeniously figured out that one can produce every color through differing combinations of red, green, and blue.
-With this in mind, he asked a friend and photographer of his to take three photos of the same single object and perspective.
-For each shot, the photographer was to attach a different color filter to the lens.
-That’s right, one red, one green, and one blue.
-After printing each of those photographs onto a glass plate the two friends positioned the glass plates behind three separate projectors.
-Each projector was respectively equipped with the filter that was used to take the original glass print.
-The three photos were finally superimposed upon one another in projection and depicted for the first time a representation of the subject’s original colors.
-Even today in the digital age the technology and techniques through which colors are reproduced are founded upon the same theory.
+The first color photograph was created by James Clerk Maxwell in 1861.
+He figured out that one can produce every color through differing combinations of red, green, and blue.
+He asked a photographer to take three photos of the same single object with different color filters (red, green, blue).
+The three photos were superimposed upon one another in projection, depicting for the first time a representation of the subject's original colors.
+Even today the technology is founded upon the same theory.

-If you are interested in getting your old photographs professionally repaired or colorized you should always ask a professional photo restoration like us to do so.
-This ensures the most beautiful and accurate results.
+If you are interested in getting your old photographs professionally repaired or colorized you should always ask a professional photo restoration service like us to do so.